Mohammad-Zaafir/tinylink/README.md

-# 🔗 TinyLink — URL Shortener with Analytics
+# 🔗 TinyLink — URL Shortener

 TinyLink is a full-stack URL shortener application built with **Next.js**, **TailwindCSS**, and **PostgreSQL (NeonDB)**.
 It allows users to: